MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.canon.andladder.md

 ## Remarks

-- Used as a part of <xref:microsoft.quantum.canon.applymulticontrolledc>  and <xref:microsoft.quantum.canon.applymulticontrolledca>.- For the explanation and circuit diagram see Figure 4.10, Section 4.3 in Nielsen & Chuang.
+- Used as a part of <xref:Microsoft.Quantum.Canon.ApplyMultiControlledC>  and <xref:Microsoft.Quantum.Canon.ApplyMultiControlledCA>.- For the explanation and circuit diagram see Figure 4.10, Section 4.3 in Nielsen & Chuang.

 ## References